 1 Cup Kombucha (if you don’t already have premade Kombucha you can use store bought Kombucha – Just make sure it is not pasteurized.
 It must be raw Kombucha.)

 1 Kombucha SCOBY (Don’t have one.
 Learn how to make one here.!)

 2 Organic black tea bags

 Or can use 4 of either type or other suggestions from the video.

 These amounts will fill a 1-gallon jar to a level that is just prior to where the jar starts curving in.
 I use 3 Quarts and 1-2 cups of water.
 Then I add the starter Kombucha to the jar before I pour in the tea.
-This way I can get a little more tea by pushing the line up to where the curve starts.
-I only add the tea to where the curve starts and I toss the rest of it which is usually not much.
+This way I can get a little more tea by pushing the line up to above where the curve starts.
+Some of the tea will naturally evaporate.
+By adding tea to about an inch above the curve of the jar, you will get a bit more Kombucha.
 You can experiment and see what works best for your jars.

 As Donna mentioned in the video, you must use filtered water.
 I have a Katadyn gravity filter which I really love.
 It’s done wonders for my water over the years.
 I’ve used it for about 15 years now.
 Once, when I had well water, the well water got muddy but after going through the Katadyn it was crystal clear and drinkable again.
 To learn more about my water filter setup, check out this post.